What is a Tax Nexus?

 - if there are employees who regularly solicit business in the state (i.e., salespeople).

 The issues relating to whether a business has a nexus in a state and is thus subject to the state's taxing authority are complex and each state views the concept of nexus differently.

 Tax Nexus in Several States

 Just to be clear, if your business meets the requirements for having a tax nexus in several states, you will need to (a) collect sales taxes on applicable products and services in each state, and (b) pay state income tax on any income generated within that state.
-For this reason, many businesses set up separate profit centers in each state where they do business.
+For this reason, many businesses set up separate profit centers in each state in which they do business.

 Sales Tax Nexus and Online Businesses